-The SCF gives some information about the current health and social care needs of people who live in Dundee, people who provide unpaid care and the health and social care workforce.
-This information was been used to make decisions about the plan and the priorities.
+The Strategic Commissioning Framework gives some information about the current health and social care needs of people who live in Dundee, people who provide unpaid care and the health and social care workforce.

+This information has been used to make decisions about the plan and the priorities.
 Some of the key information that was considered included:

-- The high levels of poverty and other social issues in Dundee City impact on people's health and wellbeing. - Dundee has high levels of health and social care needs. - Evidence that life expectancy for people in Dundee is getting shorter. - There are also big differences between how healthy and well people are because of where they live in the city, how much money they have and due to who they are (for example, their ethnic origin, sexual orientation, disability or age). - Many people in Dundee were adversely affected by the COVID-19 pandemic, especially by negative impacts on their physical and mental health and wellbeing.
+The high levels of poverty and other social issues in Dundee City that impact on people's health and wellbeing.

+Dundee has high levels of health and social care needs.

+Evidence that life expectancy for people in Dundee is getting shorter.

+There are also big differences between how healthy and well people are in different parts of the city, because of how much money they have and due to who they are (for example, their ethnic origin, sexual orientation, disability or age).

+Many people in Dundee were adversely affected by the COVID-19 pandemic, especially by negative impacts on their physical and mental health and wellbeing.

-The SCF also lists Health and Social Care Policy that is considered when making the plan.
-In the plan and in an supplementary report there is also information about what local people think is important.
+The Strategic Commissioning Framework lists health and social care policy that was considered when making the plan.

+In the plan, and in an supplementary report, there is also information about what local people think is important.
 Some of the important things people said are:

-- Plans must be written in a way that is simpler and means something to people who use health and social care services. - The IJB should spend money in a way that gives extra help to people who need it most. - When people do get support from health and social care services it has been very good and has made a big difference to their lives. - The IJB needs to think more about how to reduce the impact of the cost of living crisis on people's health and wellbeing.
+Plans must be written in a way that is simpler and means something to people who use health and social care services.

+The IJB should spend money in a way that gives extra help to people who need it most.

+When people do get support from health and social care services it has been very good and has made a big difference to their lives.

-The SCF gives information gathered as part of other engagement like the GP Premises Consultation and Dundee Partnership Engagement Processes.
+The IJB needs to think more about how to reduce the impact of the cost of living crisis on people's health and wellbeing.

+Equalities and Fairness

 As part of the work to make Dundee a fairer city the IJB is concerned about health inequality; this is the unfair and avoidable differences in health between people or groups of people.

 People with Protected Characteristics and people affected by poverty can experience health inequalities that impact on their overall health and wellbeing.
-The IJB have agreed Equality Outcomes that link to the priorities in the SCF.
+The IJB has agreed Equality Outcomes that link to the priorities in the Strategic Commissioning Framework.